18th International Conference on Renewable Mobility "Fuels of the Future" on 18.to 22 January 2021 in Berlin

 The aim of the International Conference is to provide participants with an up-to-date status report on the many different legislative initiatives and to discuss corresponding recommendations for action, to present current market developments and project examples of renewable mobility, and to provide a broad platform for the exchange of experience.

 Due to the current developments within COVID-19, the organisers have decided to convert the 18th round of the International Conference into a digital event format.
 The motto of the conference is: "Fuels of the Future" digital & internationally networked!

-The conference "Fuels of the Future 2021" will take place as a 5-day event series in the period from 18th to 22th January 2021.
+The conference "Fuels of the Future 2021" will take place as a 5-day event series in the period from 18th to 22nd January 2021.
 Each day of the event consists of three sessions.
-Further information will be available from mid-August under Programme.
+You can find further information under Programme.
 The digital congress will be held bilingually (German-English).